richardsonlima/richardsonlima.github.io/_posts/2025-12-23-when-the-game-ends.markdown

 Game theory, psychology, ethics, and systems thinking converge on a single uncomfortable truth:
 **many systems persist not because they are good, but because they have not yet been tested by time**.

-This essay explores how equilibria collapse, why control fails asymptotically, and why coherence—quiet, unglamorous, often misunderstood—wins when the horizon becomes infinite.
+This essay explores how equilibria collapse, why control fails asymptotically, and why coherence quiet, unglamorous, often misunderstood wins when the horizon becomes infinite.

 ---